 The ACLU’s request follows a trial collaboration last summer between an airline and CBP, allowing JetBlue to experiment with facial recognition software in place of boarding passes.
 Passengers at Boston’s Logan Airport used a biometric scan of their faces instead of showing their boarding passes on flights to Aruba.
 Images were then compared against passport or visa photos on file with CBP.
 Upon matching, customers were able to board without showing their tickets.
 Facial recognition technology has since expanded to several airlines and airports nationwide.

-"We believe ordinary people should have complete knowledge about how their personal data are retained, shared, and processed," said Thom Miano, a Berkman Klein & MIT Media Lab Assembly member.
+"We believe ordinary people should have complete knowledge about how their personal data are retained, shared, and processed," said Thom Miano, a Berkman Klein and MIT Media Lab Assembly member.
 "At the moment, informed consent doesn't really exist for data-driven technologies.
 We want to empower humans so that they can assert their voices among the machines.
 Given the growing use of facial recognition and other similar machine learning systems, we seek to examine the policy and societal implications of these technologies as they are currently implemented, giving critical consideration to their present and possible negative externalities.”

-“Because artificial intelligence can be spoofed or tricked, there must be an open discourse around the necessary policy mechanisms and governance frameworks for this new surveillance technology,” said Daniel Pedraza, a Berkman Klein & MIT Media Lab Assembly member.
+“Because artificial intelligence can be spoofed or tricked, there must be an open discourse around the necessary policy mechanisms and governance frameworks for this new surveillance technology,” said Daniel Pedraza, a Berkman Klein and MIT Media Lab Assembly member.
 “We are hoping to get answers to help determine the unintended consequences and imperfections in the plan to deploy facial recognition technologies widely, including a deeper understanding of the limitations and biases in the machine learning algorithms.”